barbara-sousa-franco/Machine-Learning-Project/README.md

 ## **Ablation Study**

 ## **Feature Importance**
+According to the Feature Importance Analysis, there were 5 features that have significant importance for the model performance.
+From the Feature Importance we were able to see that the feature importance obtained from SHAP values is similar to the one obtain by feature_importances_ attribute of the Gradient Boosting Regressor.
+The features that contribute the most for the predictions are:  model_cleaned_encoded, transmission_cleaned_MANUAL, year, carAge, engineSize and mileage, in descending order.
+The features selected during feature selection contain all the ones that have a bigger contribution on the predictions.

 ## **Predictions interface**
 Users can submit a csv file with the car's information or they can manually insert that information.
 The interface uses the final model to calculate the predictions.